 There is a separate privacy notice for patients under the age of 16, a copy of which may be obtained on request.

 If English is not your first language you can request a translation of this Privacy Notice.
 Please contact our Data Protection Officer.

 Data Protection Legislation requires organisations to register a notification with the Information Commissioner to describe the purposes for which they process personal and sensitive information.

-We are registered as a Data Controller and our registration can be viewed online in the public register by clicking here.
+We are registered as a Data Controller and our registration can be viewed online in the public register.

 Any changes to this notice will be published on our website and in a prominent area at the Practice.

 Data Protection Officer

 Should you have any data protection questions or concerns, please contact our Data Protection Officer at: firstname.lastname@example.org.

 If you are unhappy about any of our services, please contact the Practice Manager.